 A clean mind provides room for caring, kindness, and enjoyment.
 Antidote of negative feelings is mental safety.

-The Atlas of Emotions is an useful visual aid for familiarising the feelings.
+Then, the Atlas of Emotions is an useful visual aid for familiarising the feelings.
 Play with.
 The dynamic chart helps you to toggle from emotional timeline recognition to discovering the various levels and phrases.